heffenauer/Overview-of-University-App-Project-Rapid-Repair/README.md

 4.2.1 Profile Creation Page

-Registration encompasses the following components:
+Registration process:
 - Input fields for name, last name, email, country, city, address, phone number, password, and confirmation of password

+Depending on whether the user creating the profile wants to create a User profile or a Serviceman Profile.
+This option will be preseneted for the user on the first step of the registration as a checkbox, i.e.   Serviceman Profile - [x]

 - A confirmation button to finalize the creation of the profile, which triggers a popup in case any input field is filled incorrectly

-The Registration Page will consist of a few steps, depending on whether the user creating the profile wants to create a User profile or a Serviceman Profile.
-This option will be preseneted for the user on the first step of the registration as a checkbox, i.e. Serviceman Profile - [x]

 4.3.
 Service Details Page